Activities for the elderly in care homes

-There is no age limit on exercise, in fact exercise is crucial to your physical and mental wellbeing and may also improve the quality of life for you or your loved one, including those living with dementia.
+There is no age limit on exercise, in fact, exercise is crucial to your physical and mental wellbeing and may also improve the quality of life for you or your loved one, including those living with dementia.
 This is why Sanctuary Care’s activities leaders are leading the way by delivering resident tailored care home activities, with the help of a social enterprise group.

-The benefits of exercise for elderly
+The benefits of exercise for the elderly

 However this can be prevented by taking part in care home activities so many activities leaders in Sanctuary Care homes are leading the way by offering regular fun chair exercises for seniors, wheelchair exercises and exercise activities for people with dementia which host a wide range of health benefits thanks to innovative training in a number of homes – but what are these benefits?